 A total of

-Observing the trends of the reporting period (2007 to 2018) it is shown that the number of newly born enterprises increased by 4.9%.
-A higher increase of the number of enterprise births was recorded in the year 2008 which is mainly due to a new legal basis for personal caretakers in NACE section Q “Human health and social work activities” (business registrations jumped up in this section).
+Observing the trends of the reporting period (2007 to 2019) it is shown that the number of newly born enterprises decreased by 4.7%.
+A higher increase of the number of enterprise births was recorded in the year 2008 which is mainly due to a new legal basis for personal caretakers in NACE section Q “Human health and social work activities” (enterprise births jumped up in this section).